kotcrab/ocr-reader/README.md

 To update to a different version:
   - Download new ZIP, extract it.
   - Copy `data` folder to the new version.
-  - Run build (same as during the installation, see above).
+  - Start the application as usual.

 ## Usage